aws-samples/sample-blockchain-data-agent/docs/CRAWLER_DESIGN.md

 ### Overview

 This document describes the architecture of the automated blockchain schema discovery solution.
-The system automatically discovers new blockchain namespaces in the AWS Public Blockchain S3 bucket, creates dedicated databases per blockchain, infers schemas from Parquet metadata, and creates queryable Glue tables.
+The system automatically discovers new blockchain namespaces in the AWS Public Blockchain S3 bucket, creates dedicated databases per blockchain, infers schemas from Parquet metadata, creates crawlers, and sets up configurable schedules.

 ---